madzumo/DevOps-Pipeline/README.md

 In this demo, the majority of Jenkins work is being performed by this utility using Python.
 For the purpose of this demonstration Jenkins is installed to create the Docker containers only but this is an overview explanation of how the CI/CD pipeline would normally function in a private environment.
-The end result is the deployment of a microservice e-commerce web application.
+The end result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.
 Below are all the individual application services that will get installed as containers in the custom Kubernetes environment.

 ![micro_service](media/microsevice.png)